 (1) Jardiance revenue includes Glyxambi, Synjardy, and Trijardy XR.
+(2) Zyprexa revenue includes sale of rights for the olanzapine portfolio.

-(2) Humalog revenue includes insulin lispro.
+(3) Humalog revenue includes insulin lispro.

-(3) Olumiant revenue includes sales for baricitinib that were made pursuant to EUA or similar regulatory authorizations.

-(4) Basaglar revenue includes Rezvoglar.
+(4) Olumiant revenue includes sales for baricitinib that were made pursuant to EUA or similar regulatory authorizations.
+(5) Basaglar revenue includes Rezvoglar.

-(5) COVID-19 antibodies include sales for bamlanivimab administered alone, for bamlanivimab and etesevimab administered together, and for bebtelovimab and were made pursuant to EUAs or similar regulatory authorizations.
+(6) COVID-19 antibodies include sales for bamlanivimab administered alone, for bamlanivimab and etesevimab administered together, and for bebtelovimab and were made pursuant to EUAs or similar regulatory authorizations.